Sandbach: Media

+Local TV coverage is provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

 South Cheshire is served by BBC Radio Stoke.
-It is also in the broadcast area of Cheshire FM, Macclesfield based Silk FM and Stoke-on-Trent-based Signal 1 and Greatest Hits Radio Staffordshire & Cheshire.
+It is also in the broadcast area of Cheshire FM, Macclesfield based Cheshire's Silk Radio and Stoke-on-Trent-based Hits Radio Staffordshire & Cheshire and Greatest Hits Radio Staffordshire & Cheshire.